 Though none of Hefner's family members perished, one of his cousins is still reeling from the repairs needed when a tree crashed through his kitchen.
 His home stands only a quarter-mile from the tornado's direct path.

-Briarwood Elementary School, where Hefner had once been a student, was reduced to an empty field surrounded by temporary fencing.
+Briarwood Elementary School, where Hefner once was a student, was reduced to an empty field surrounded by temporary fencing.

 Near the site of where Briarwood Elementary School once stood is where a new school will be rebuilt.
 It is marked by flowers left at a fence and arranged to spell out the word "HOPE."